To what does the June 1st deadline refer? Posting the materials or receiving them?

 Do I have to submit a recording with my score?

-How should I submit my recordings?
+How should I submit my recordings with my application?

 Will the Endowment notify me when they receive my submission?